 Conference Table Shape and Size Seating Guide

-When it comes to office furniture, a conference table is the centerpiece.
-You need a conference table that looks stunning and meets your practical needs.
-To determine the best size for conference tables, you need to consider the conference room dimensions, your preferred shape and the number of seats you need your table to accommodate.
+Size is a factor you must consider choosing a conference table.
+To determine the best conference table size for you, you must consider the conference room dimensions, the table shape you prefer and the number of seats at your table.
 This conference room table seating guide will walk you through each of these factors so you can choose the best option for your company’s boardroom.

-Once you know how much space you have available, you need to determine how much clearance you need around your table.
-For large rooms, it’s ideal to have about six feet of clearance around the perimeter of the conference table.
-In smaller rooms, you should make sure you have at least three and a half feet of space around your table.
-This room allows people to move freely around the table and pull out chairs without feeling cramped.
+- Determine clearance: You must determine how much clearance you need around your table.
+For large rooms, it’s ideal to have about 6′ of clearance around the perimeter of the conference table.
+In smaller rooms, you should make sure you have at least 3.5′ of space around your table.
+Having this much clearance allows people to move freely around the table and pull out chairs without feeling cramped.

-Once you have determined how much clearance you would like to have around your table, subtract this from the dimensions of the room’s empty areas.
-Be sure to double the amount of clearance to account for all sides of the table.
+- Subtract clearance from room dimensions: Be sure to double the amount of clearance to account for all sides of the table.
 After you’ve done this measuring and math, the dimensions you have left represent the maximum table size your conference room can accommodate.

 Let’s work through a quick example.
-For example, your conference room is 24′ x 14′.
-You have a credenza against the wall with a depth of one and a half feet.
+Pretend your conference room is 24′ x 14′.
+You have a credenza against the wall with a depth of 1.5′.
 This existing furniture takes the available space in the room down to 22.5′ x 14′.
-Now, let’s say you would like five feet of clearance around the table, an appropriate amount of space for a room of this size.
+Imagine that you would like 5′ of clearance around the table, an appropriate amount of space for a room of this size.
 The available space now comes down to 12.5′ x 4′.
-Now you know a 12.5′ x 4′ table or smaller would fit perfectly into the space.
+Now you know your conference table dimensions must be 12.5′ x 4′ or smaller to fit perfectly into the space.

-The exercise we went through above left us with rectangular dimensions, which translate most easily to square or rectangular tables.
-Of course, there are many shapes boardroom tables can come in.
-Some of the most popular shapes include the following.
+The example above left us with rectangular dimensions, which translate most easily to square or rectangular tables, but there are many shapes boardroom tables can come in.
+Some of the most popular shapes include:

-- Rectangle: Rectangular tables are a classic choice and are one of the options that will offer the most seating for the size.
-A rectangular table can be wide enough to include multiple seats at each end, or they can be more narrow with one seat at each end.
+- Rectangle: Rectangular tables are a classic choice that offers the most seating for the size.
+A rectangular table can be wide enough to include multiple seats at each end, or it can be more narrow with one seat at each end.
+The flat tabletop is suitable for meetings and training rooms.

 - Boat: Boat-shaped conference tables have an interesting and elegant look.
-Contrary to common belief, though, they don’t tend to offer more seating than a similarly sized rectangular table.
+The table has convex sides with tapered ends and rounded corners.
+Contrary to common belief, they don’t offer more seating than a similarly sized rectangular table.
 Some people prefer the sightlines they get with a boat-shaped conference table.

-- Square: Square conference tables are another option to consider.
-They tend to offer a fair amount of seating for the size.
+- Square: Square conference tables tend to offer a fair amount of seating for the size.
 However, if you are designing a large conference table, a square table will mean people across the table from one another may feel too far apart.

 - Round: Round tables tend to work best for smaller seating arrangements.
 If you’re looking to seat a large number of people, a circular table will take up an excessive amount of space compared to other shapes.